-As part of its goal to train senior extension personnel on the latest development in sweetpotato production and utilization in East and Central Africa, Southern Africa and West Africa, RAC announces a gender-sensitive training of trainers (ToT) course: "Everything you ever wanted to know about sweetpotato."
-This course -- organized by CIP, HKI and ARMTI -- targets participants from West Africa, and in particular, Nigeria.
+As part of its goal to train senior extension personnel on the latest development in sweetpotato production and utilization in East and Central Africa, Southern Africa and West Africa, RAC announces a gender sensitive training of trainers (ToT) course: "Everything you ever wanted to know about sweetpotato."
+This course -- jointly organized by CIP, HKI, Sokoine University of Agriculture and the National Sugarcane Research Institute, Roots and Tubers Programme - Kibaha -- targets participants from Eastern and Central Africa.